microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/3-the-cli-module.md

 `CommandLineArgs` struct.
 The documentation strings (`///`) will also be used to provide helpful descriptions for each aspect of our command line interface.

-## Trying Out our CLI
+## Try out our CLI

-Lets take our program for a test drive.
-But firest, modify the `main.rs` source file to look like
+It's about time to take our program for a test drive.
+But first, modify the `main.rs` source file to look like
 this:

 ```rust